CillianM/MiD/docs/blog/blog.md

 **Cillian Mc Neill**

+##Note
+Over the course of the project I will be working off a Trello board in place of an agile task tracker.
+This will allow me to compile each task and the work required for each. it can be found [here](https://trello.com/b/Lp2PAf1i/mid-identity-engine)

 ## 25th September 2017

 I decided to get started on work and research regarding my project this week.
 This would involve initial drafting of my project proposal and researching the various technologies I want to use in my solution.
 Primarily the research will focus on Hyperledger and the implementations of it currently available.
 As It's open-source, there will be a lot of varied documentation on it but I'm confident in what's currently there from what I have previously found.
 My main source of information will come from [their own documentation pages](https://hyperledger-fabric.readthedocs.io/en/latest/)